aaps/MCmotions/README.md

 the 0 option is to map air, this will generate diag.png an image with a quite raw map where each block of the image contains chunk coordinates so you find the right options for the next step

 7 startup the lister, this will convert the data to be ready for the blender import like so:
-./lister.py --sourcefile asession.dump --cutx 2,9 --cutz 9,16  --onlyplayerents y --world overworld --scene anyscene
+./lister.py --sourcefile asession.dump --CTL 2,9 --CBR 9,16  --onlyplayerents y --world overworld --scene anyscene

-the cutx 2,9 and cuty 9,16 if to cut out the map so you will only use a limited range of chunks, (else you will generate a file blender cant import) onlyplayerents will only import players and their movements and not mobs etc. world overworld will only import the overwordmap and not nether map chunks you might have recorded
+the CTL 2,9 and CBR 9,16 are to cut out the map so you will only use a limited range of chunks, (else you will generate a file blender cant import) onlyplayerents will only import players and their movements and not mobs etc. world overworld will only import the overwordmap and not nether map chunks you might have recorded